jaykobdetar/AI-Dialogue-Generator/SECURITY.md

 Should be.
 ## Supported Versions

-There is only one version, and it is either secure or not
+There is only one version, and it is as secure as I can make it

 ## Reporting a Vulnerability